What Is It?

 - non-stimulatory feeder cells, cancer cells or NK cell lines to isolate their effects

 - stimulatory feeder cells to enhance their activating effects on NK cells

 - The transcription factors can be transduced or transfected into NK cells to alter their behavior or phenotype.

 - The activating or inhibitory receptors can similarly be transduced or transfected into NK cells to perturb their behavior.

 The genes listed here can be expressed on NK cells, feeder cells, or tumor cells to study individual NK cell signaling pathways, strengths of activation of different receptor-ligand interactions, and whether certain NK cells are more or less resistant to inhibitory cues from cancer cells.
-These can all be combined in various combinations or used individually to assess synergistic effects as well.
-The CARs can be used to make NK cells that target surface molecules on B cells or any other cells, as long as an antibody or other targeting molecule can be designed against it.
+The provided genes can be used individually or combined to assess synergistic effects.

 - PCR amplify the gene of interest out of the supplied backbone